chrisbensen/micronaut/micronaut_example_parts/micronaut_example_parts.md

    ./gradlew assemble
    ```

-1. Run the Micronaut application.
+1. Run the Micronaut application and verify it worked to this point.
    ```bash
    java -jar build/libs/example-atp-0.1-all.jar
    ```